Omega Constellation Co-Axial Double Eagle Mission Hills

 Omega Constellation Co-Axial Double Eagle Mission Hills specification

-Movement: Omega caliber 3313 (a reworked Piguet 1285,) automatic, decorated, co-axial escapement, column-wheel chronograph, Swiss Made
+Movement: Omega caliber 3313 (a reworked Piguet 1285,) co-axial escapement, column-wheel chronograph, Swiss Made

 Jewels: 37